Why Food Storage and the like

 Rinsing: Washing is not part of the packing process because water would re-hydrate the beans.
 Do not rinse beans until you are ready to soak or cook them.
 Even then you do not have to rinse beans if you are going to soak them.
 Any field dust will be removed and discarded with the soaking water.

 If you cook beans without soaking, rinse them after sorting.
-Beans: Soaking and cooking beans before mixing them
+Beans: Soaking and cooking beans before mixing them with other recipe ingredients results in tender beans and can minimize final cooking time.

 Over night soaking: For each pound of beans dissolve 2 teaspoons salt in 6 cups of water.
 Wash the beans and add them to the salted water, and soak them overnight.
 Quick Soaking: For each pound of beans bring 8 cups of water to boiling.
 Wash the beans add them to the boiling water and boil for 1 minute.
-Remove the
+Remove the absorb water and spoil before you have a chance to use them.
+The plastic bags beans are packaged in are good for storage if they are air tight and can be kept pest and bug, rodent,

 beans from the heat cover and soak for 1 hour.
 Cooking soaked beans: For each pound of beans dissolve 2 teaspoons salt in 6 cups of hot water, bring to a boil.
 Add the soaked beans, boil gently uncovered adding BOILING water if needed to keep the beans covered with water.
 Cook until the beans are tender.
 You can expect 6-7 cups of cooked beans per pound of dry beans.